Shipwreck hunters stunned by discovery at bottom of world’s largest freshwater lake

 Shipwreck hunters were stunned to find a ship that sank in Lake Superior, the world’s largest freshwater lake, that dated back to 1940.

-The Great Lakes Shipwreck Historical Society and shipwreck researcher Dan Fountain announced Monday the discovery of the 244-foot (74-meter) bulk carrier Arlington in about 650 feet (200 meters) of water some 35 miles (60 kilometers) north of Michigan’s Keweenaw Peninsula.
+The Great Lakes Shipwreck Historical Society and shipwreck researcher Dan Fountain announced on Monday the discovery of the 244ft (74-metre) bulk carrier Arlington in about 650ft (200 metres) of water some 35 miles north of Michigan’s Keweenaw peninsula.

-Early on May 1, 1940, the Arlington began to sink and the ship's chief engineer sounded the alarm.
-The crew, “out of fear for their lives, and without orders from Captain Burke,” began to abandon ship, they said in a statement.
+Early on 1 May 1940, the Arlington began to sink and the ship's chief engineer sounded the alarm.
+The crew, “out of fear for their lives, and without orders from Captain Burke”, began to abandon ship, the society said in a statement.

 The shipwreck society said in the statement that “no one will ever know the answer” as to why Burke acted as he did before his ship was lost.

-Fountain approached the group with “a potential target" near the northern tip of the Keweenaw Peninsula, and the Arlington was discovered last year.
-Lynn said.
+Mr Fountain approached the group with “a potential target” near the northern tip of the Keweenaw peninsula, and the Arlington was discovered last year, Mr Lynn said.

 “These targets don’t always amount to anything ... but this time it absolutely was a shipwreck.
 A wreck with an interesting, and perhaps mysterious story,” he said in the statement.
 “Had Dan not reached out to us, we might never have located the Arlington.”